Did you know you can secure life insurance without needing…

 These changes mean that if you were to take out a policy today, your cover could be more comprehensive and your premiums lower.

 As a result, if you took out life cover some time ago it may be beneficial to seek out new quotes to replace for your existing policy.
 Alternatively, speak with your current insurer to see if you can update your existing cover.

-You can compare quotes from some of the UK's leading insurers by using an FCA registered broker service, such as Reassured.
+You can compare quotes from some of the UK's leading insurers by using our award-winning broker service.

 Critical illness cover provides a pay out to your loves ones if you’re diagnosed with a serious illness.

 HIV is one of the illnesses covered by critical illness cover, meaning that if you're diagnosed with the disease and have this protection in place, you'll receive a pay out.